Galal-Abdelaziz/pands-project/README.md

 ### Analysis Key Findings:

+* Distribution:

+    * The data set have equal distribution between all three species (50 each).

 * Species Separation:

     * The dataset exhibits clear separation between the three iris species: Setosa, Versicolor, and Virginica.